5/8/2022

 April 4 2020: Signed on Some Crew

 I've been looking for crew figures for this model since 2009, and have yet to find anything usable, nor have my skills with software like Blender gotten to the point I can make my own.
 I did find some Civil War Union sailor figures on the CGTrader site, made by Artejaol Studios.
-They aren't exactly what I want, but I can alter the files to some extent, as wel as alter them after printing like any other figures.
+They aren't exactly what I want, but I can alter the files to some extent, as well as alter them after printing like any other figures.
 I printed them as they come to get some idea what I want.
 Artjaol Had officers, but they all have weapons, but I may get a couple to try and alter.
 There's no Marines, Civil War or otherwise.
 Mexican-American War would be great, but I haven't found any of those either.
 I contacted the artist asking about that, and if they do them, it'll be some time.
 Well, it's been over 10 years since Ivan joined the crew, what's a little wait?

 Those Things on the Stern

-The images Geoffrey Footner sent me back in 1999 is still the only image I've found of the stern of the ship in the time frame I'm modeling her.
+The image Geoffrey Footner sent me back in 1999 is still the only image I've found of the stern of the ship in the time frame I'm modeling her.
 There are circles in the drawing that have baffled me since getting the image but finally, I've discovered what they are!
 They are Night Lifebuoys, originally invented by a British Naval officer named Cooke around 1818, They were actually pretty common.

 I haven't found any examples of these things in existance, or any drawings or photos of them to make a highly detailed model, so I made a simple model, printed it, and stuck it on the boat to see how it looked.
 It'll be painted black, so it'll hardly be noticable at all, especially with the stern boat hanging back there.
 The spheres are copper, and it's tempting to finish them that way, but after a couple of days at sea, they'd be bright green.
 It's hard to tell from the pictures of them, but they look to me like they were painted all over, including the shperes, so that's what I'm going to do.